These days, we know Facebook as a powerful social channel to connect brands to their clients.

 Start by making sure you’re targeting the right people with the right content.

-To do so, I like to run a sentiment analysis.
-That should incorporate the following:
+To do so, I like to run a sentiment analysis focused on the following:

 - Top posts – filter your best posts by engagement and apply that information to your future editorial calendar